Gardening Chessington: Recycling and Sustainable Waste Disposal Area

 • Safe disposal of non-compostables — small quantities managed through local transfer stations to ensure correct treatment.

-Volunteers and charity partners salvaging reusable pots and timber Community volunteers and Garden Champions play a key part in maintaining the sustainable rubbish gardening area.
+A close-up view of a person planting a small shrub into freshly turned soil in a garden, with green gloves protecting their hands and a garden trowel in use.
+The shrub has small, oval-shaped green leaves, and its roots are being carefully positioned into the earth.
+The surrounding area features a well-maintained lawn and a flower bed border, with other garden plants visible in the background.
+Bright natural light illuminates the scene, indicating a clear day in a landscaped outdoor space, likely in Chessington, with the activity aligned with gardening and sustainable outdoor maintenance practices promoted by Gardening Chessington.
+Community volunteers and Garden Champions play a key part in maintaining the sustainable rubbish gardening area.
 They help monitor contamination levels in bins, run monthly swap-days for usable items and assist with on-site sorting that increases recovery rates.
 By encouraging residents to separate food scraps and garden clippings at source, Gardening Chessington reduces contamination and helps meet our 65% recycling and composting target.

 Gardening Chessington is not just about tidy borders and healthy plants — it is about creating an eco-friendly waste disposal area that demonstrates how urban garden care can be circular, low-carbon and community-focused.
 We welcome collaboration with community groups, borough services and environmental charities to scale impact and make Chessington gardening a local exemplar for sustainable waste management.